wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_macos.rst

      .. note:: With Only installation, the next step is to register and configure it to communicate with the manager.
 For more information about this process, please visit the :doc:`user manual<../../user-manual/agents/registering/index>`.

-     As alternative, you can automate the agent registration and configuring using environment variables.
+     As alternative, You can automate the agent registration and configuration using environment variables.

      .. code-block:: console